A crown is basically a cap for a damaged tooth. It can be made from a variety of materials, including metal or porcelain.

 - color of the surrounding teeth

 You can also talk with your dentist about your personal preference.
+If you don’t already have a dentist, the Healthline FindCare tool can help you find one in your area.

 A temporary crown is exactly what it sounds like.
 It’s a crown that’ll only remain in your mouth for a short period of time.